CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### THE STRIKE SEQUENCE

-The “strike sequence” is the time from when a player declares that one of his characters will resolve a strike until the strike die roll is made and any associated body checks are made.
+The “strike sequence” is the time from when a player declares that one of their characters will resolve a strike until the strike die roll is made and any associated body checks are made.

-Strikes are resolved one at a time as decided by the defending player (i.e., he chooses a strike to resolve, the strike is resolved, he chooses the next strike to resolve, the strike is resolved, etc.).
+Strikes are resolved one at a time as decided by the defending player (i.e., theychooses a strike to resolve, the strike is resolved, theychooses the next strike to resolve, the strike is resolved, etc.).

 All of the factors affecting the strike must be decided during the strike sequence before making the roll (2D6).
 Cards that do not affect the strike may not be played during the strike sequence.
 Address these factors in the following order:

  1. The attacker may play hazard cards that affect the strike (these count toward the hazard limit against this company).
- 2. The attacker may decide to use any or all of his remaining (if any) -1 modifiers due to unallocated strikes (i.e., strikes in excess of the company’s size).
+ 2. The attacker may decide to use any or all of their remaining (if any) -1 modifiers due to unallocated strikes (i.e., strikes in excess of the company’s size).
- 3. A target untapped character may take a -3 modification so that he will not automatically tap following the strike sequence.
+ 3. A target untapped character may take a -3 modification so that theywill not automatically tap following the strike sequence.
  4. The defending player may play resource cards that affect the strike (up to one card that requires skill).

 {: .note }